-Many SLS online courses are available for members wanting to refresh their lifesaving knowledge prior to attending their practical skills maintenance session.
+There are many SLS online courses available for members wishing to refresh their lifesaving knowledge prior to attending their practical skills maintenance session.
 This is not a requirement of skills maintenance and the completion of any online training will not result in the member obtaining the full SLSA award.
-Members accessing these online training resources will require a SLS Members Area account and still have to complete all skills maintenance requirements outlined in the annual SLSA skills maintenance circular.
+Members accessing these online training resources will require a SLS Members Area account and will still need to complete all skills maintenance requirements outlined in the annual SLSA skills maintenance circular.

 SLSA recommends that all current patrol captains and vice captains undertake the Silver Medallion Aquatic Rescue online course as part of their skills maintenance.
-This online course forms the theory component of the search and rescue (SAR) module of both the Silver Medallion Beach Management and Silver Medallion Aquatic Rescue (SMAR) courses.
+This online course forms the theory component of the search and rescue (SAR) module for both the Silver Medallion Beach Management and Silver Medallion Aquatic Rescue (SMAR) courses.